Printutcarsh/Face-Verification-Siamese-Network/README.md

     <b>python face_extract.py trainset</b>.<br> This will output a folder named Faces which contain folders each containing faces of that person.
   </li>
   <li> Then we have to process the data and have to make image pairs and its corresponding label and save them.<br>
     For this run data_preprocessing.py.
-This will output x.npy and y.npy which will be used for training the model.</li>
+This will output x.npy and y.npy which will be used for training the model.
+To download x.npy, <a href = "https://drive.google.com/file/d/1RRwgA3ykN7uosnKe_qlExjosn9pB15aD/view?usp=sharing">Click here</a></li>
   <li> Next, the model is custom built using Keras and it is trained using the preprocessed data.<br>
     For this run model_train.py.
 This will output the model and its weight naming model-siam.json and model-siam.h5.</li>
   <li> Finally, we will use this trained model and will apply on two images to compare whether they are of same person or not.